MikeTheCanuck/assignment9/README.md

 # assignment9

-This sixth edit still enables me to test against Travis (as insane as this repetition might feel inside my noggin)
+This seventh edit still enables me to test against Travis (this is the craziest sequence I've been up to)